edgelesssys/constellation/rfc/image-api.md

 - a version number that is one of
   - a release version number (e.g. `v2.2.0`) for release images
-  - a pseudo-version number (e.g. `debug-v2.3.0-pre.0.`) for development images
+  - a pseudo-version number (e.g. `v2.3.0-pre.0.`) for other images
-  - a pseudo-version number (e.g. `branch-name-v2.3.0-pre.0.`) for branch images
+- a branch name of the Constellation monorepo that is used to build the images
 - a commit hash of the Constellation monorepo that is used to build the images (e.g. `cc0de5c68d41f31dd0b284d574f137e0b0ad106b`)
 - a commit timestamp of the Constellation monorepo that is used to build the images (e.g. `20221115082220`)

-To identify images belonging to one invocation of the build pipeline, the pipeline uses a unique identifier for the set of images, referred to as `image version uid`.
-This is either the release version number (e.g. `v2.2.0`) or a pseudo version that combines the version number, commit timestamp and the commit hash (e.g. `debug-v2.3.0-pre.0.20221115082220-cc0de5c68d41f31dd0b284d574f137e0b0ad106b`).

 The build pipeline produces as outputs:

 - a raw OS image for every CSP
 - a set of measurements for each raw OS image
 - one or more images uploaded to each CSP (e.g. AWS AMIs, Azure images, GCP images)
-- a lookup table that maps the `image version uid` to the CSP-specific image references
+- a lookup table that maps the image name to the CSP-specific image references

-The lookup table is uploaded to S3 and is used to identify the images that belong to a given `image version uid`.
+The lookup table is uploaded to S3 and is used to identify the CSP specific references that belong to a given image.
-Measurements are uploaded to S3 and can be looked up for each cloud service provider and `image version uid`.
+Measurements are uploaded to S3 and can be looked up for each cloud service provider and image name.

-## Image API
+## Image API Endpoints

 The build pipeline produces artifacts that are uploaded to S3 and can be accessed via HTTP.
-The artifacts are organized in a directory structure that allows to look up the artifacts for a given `image version uid`.
+The artifacts are organized in a directory structure that allows to look up the artifacts for a given image name.

 Where applicable, the API uses the following CSP names: